 Yukon University’s mandate is “solving northern problems with northern expertise.”
 Located in Whitehorse, the Ayamdigut campus overlooks the river valley and mountains to the east.
 The college delivers more than 40 certificate, diploma and degree programs at 13 campuses across the territory.
 The school officially changed its name from Yukon College in May 2020.
 The university’s areas of focus include Indigenous self-determination and governance, climate change and sustainable resource development.

-This fall, the school will launch its first made-in-the-Yukon degree, a bachelor of arts in Indigenous governance.
-In 2018, the school launched a post-degree certificate in climate change policy, and a northernized bachelor of business administration is planned for 2020.
+In 2018, the school launched its first made-in-the-Yukon degree, a bachelor of arts in Indigenous governance, followed by a post-degree certificate in climate change policy.
+In 2019, the school began a northernized bachelor of arts in business administration.

-Apartment-style residences for single students, mature students and families are available at the Whitehorse campus.
+Both dormitory and apartment-style residences are available for students at the Whitehorse campus.

 |Size of school||Tuition (degree)||Tuition (diploma)||Tuition (certificate)||Tuition (post-grad)||Residence offerings|

-- Geological Technology: Students gain an understanding of geology, geophysics and mineral exploration.
+- Earth Sciences: Students gain an understanding of geology, geophysics and mineral exploration.
 There are two-year and three-year full-time programs.

-- Bachelor of Arts in Indigenous Governance: A three-year degree, also available online, provides practical tools for senior managers to manage First Nations governments.
+- Bachelor of Arts in Indigenous Governance: A three-year degree, also available online, provides practical tools for managing First Nations governments.
 Students may study part-time.